RaviduSenavirathna/AI-Technologies/Machine-Learning/Unsupervised-Learning.md

 Eclat Algorithm: Uses intersections of itemsets to efficiently find frequent patterns.
 Efficient Tree-based Algorithms: Scales to handle large datasets by organizing data in tree structures.

+## Dimensionality Reduction
+Dimensionality reduction is the process of decreasing the number of features or variables in a dataset while retaining as much of the original information as possible.
+This technique helps simplify complex data making it easier to analyze and visualize.
+It also improves the efficiency and performance of machine learning algorithms by reducing noise and computational cost.

+- It reduces the dataset’s feature space from many dimensions to fewer, more meaningful ones.
+- Helps focus on the most important traits or patterns in the data.
+- Commonly used to improve model speed and reduce overfitting.

+**Here are some popular Dimensionality Reduction algorithms:**
+Principal Component Analysis (PCA): Reduces dimensions by transforming data into uncorrelated principal components.
+Non-negative Matrix Factorization (NMF): Breaks data into non-negative parts to simplify representation.
+Locally Linear Embedding (LLE): Reduces dimensions while preserving the relationships between nearby points.
+Isomap: Captures global data structure by preserving distances along a manifold.